Semantic amnesia

 Semantic amnesia is a type of amnesia that affects semantic memory and is primarily manifested through difficulties with language use and acquisition, recall of facts and general knowledge.
 A patient with semantic amnesia would have damage to the temporal lobe.

 Background on semantic memory

+Classification of memory

 Memory has two classifications—short-term memory and long-term memory.
 Long-term memory can store information for a long duration and is subdivided into non-declarative (implicit) memory for learned skills and habits, and declarative (explicit) memory for knowledge of facts and events.
-Declarative memory consists of semantic memory and episodic memory.